KanavMalik/Heart_Risk_Disease/README.md

-Predicting the heart of Risk Disease using Machine Learning Models(KNN, Naiye Bayes, SVM)
+Predicting the Risk of Heart Disease using Machine Learning Models(KNN, Naiye Bayes, SVM)

-Click on "Report.pdf" to view the Report
+Please click on "Report.pdf" to view the Report